Anik0200/LARAVEL-STOWA-E-COM/README.md

 ## ABOUT THIS PROJECT :

-This Is a Blog Site Project repository!
+This Is a E-commerce Project repository!
 This project is a fully-featured e-commerce platform built with the popular framework LARAVEL.

 ## FEATURES :